snagaraj0/Hi-C/README.md

 4) Go into your local output directory and run ``` cat * > combined_sam_file ``` to combine the blocks into a single file.

+### Mapper-specific advice
+1) Run STAR aligner with as many executor instances as possible.

 ### Validation Scripts

 1) Valid_reads.sh/.py- Used to create new SAM files with only mapped reads.
 Can only used for single-end mapping.